 Since the mid-'70s, downtown Clearwater's unassuming Pro Shop Pub (840 Cleveland St., 727-447-4259) has been serving the northern St. Pete area's GLBT community.
 Situated along busy Cleveland Street, just east of a popular dining-retail district, the pub has a handsome shaded patio, a great happy hour, and a completely laid-back atmosphere.

-The gay-owned but mixed-clientele Queens Head Bar ((2501 Central Ave., 727-498-8584), which is set in the heart of the increasingly hip Grand Central District, is well-known as one of the best restaurants in the neighborhood, but it's also a swanky yet very friendly bar with lovely open-air seating area with plush lounge seating.
-You could easily stop by just for cocktails and socializing - the crowd is eclectic and approachable.
+The gay-owned but mixed-clientele Queens Head Bar ((2501 Central Ave., 727-498-8584), set in the heart of the increasingly hip Grand Central District, is well-known as one of the best restaurants in the neighborhood, but it's also a swanky yet very friendly bar with a lovely open-air seating area with plush lounge seating.
+You could easily stop by just for cocktails and socializing; the crowd is eclectic and approachable.
 But if you're hungry, consider planning a dinner, or Sunday brunch, here.
-The modern British-inspired fare is well-prepared and reasonably priced, from traditional bangers & mash to roasted-pumpkin risotto with herbed goat cheese and a balsamic reduction.
+The modern British-inspired fare is well-prepared and reasonably priced, from traditional bangers & mash to roasted pumpkin risotto with herbed goat cheese and a balsamic reduction.

 In the town of Largo, which is just north of St. Petersburg proper and a little southeast of Clearwater, friendly and energetic Quench Lounge (13284 66th St. N, Largo, 727-754-5900) is one of the top spots in the Tampa Bay region for weekend clubbing.
 You can mix it up here with drag queens, strippers, bears, twinks, pool players, and just about every other kind of LGBTQ reveler you can think of.
-This spacious club that's also a popular spot for fundraisers and other community events has different fun scheduled each night of the week, including Boyz Boyz Boyz on Fridays featuring a stable of very studly dancers, fabulous Saturday drag shows, and a variety of midweek goings-on.
+This spacious club that's also a popular spot for fundraisers and other community events has different fun scheduled each night of the week.